Julia Cohen: Professional career

 She was coached by her brother's friend, Conor Taylor, and won five singles and five doubles titles on the ITF Women's Circuit.
 Cohen played in the 2012 Baku Cup where she made it to her first and only WTA Tour final, before losing in straight sets to No.5 seed Bojana Jovanovski.
 That year she reached No. 121 in the WTA doubles rankings, and No. 97 in the singles rankings.

 She played in World TeamTennis for the Philadelphia Freedoms and the Boston Lobsters.

 Coaching career

-As an assistant coach, Cohen joined the Chestnut Hill College men's and women's tennis coaching staffs prior to the spring 2017 season.
+In 2017, Cohen was hired as an assistant coach for the men's and women's tennis teams at Chestnut Hill College in Philadelphia.